Some metals seem to attract other metals more strongly. This force is called magnetism.

 You may be most familiar with permanent magnets, which are stronger magnets because they have iron in them.
 This type of magnetism is called ferromagnetism.
 The Earth’s magnetic field is caused by the movements of the molten nickel-iron core of the planet and can be seen when tiny charged particles from the sun collide with Earth’s atmosphere close to our planet’s magnetic poles, causing them to emit light as they do so.

 Orbiting around all of the nuclei are electrons that carry a negative charge.
 The shape of their orbits gives the atoms a directional orientation, and the orbital motion causes a very weak magnetic field around the atom.
 Magnetic fields can be caused any time an electrical current is active, but they are strongest when the electrical current is going in a circular or spiral path.

 Iron, nickel, cobalt and gadolinium are the easiest to magnetize.
-Metals like aluminum and copper can be magnetized also, but the magnetic fields they produce are very weak.
+Metals like aluminum and copper technically belong on any magnetic materials list, but the magnetic fields they produce are very weak.
 Oxides and alloys that have iron in them can also be magnetized easily, such as rust and steel.
 The more electrons in a metal that can be lined up, the stronger the magnetic field they produce.

 Magnetite is an oxide of iron that is frequently discovered in nature with a strong magnetic field.
 Such samples of magnetite are called lodestones.
 Modern theories suggest that the magnetite of lodestones was magnetized by lightning strikes.
 Magnetite can easily have a strong magnetic field because its crystalline structure allows large groups of molecules (called domains) to all have the same polar orientation or direction.